 Freight Broker in the Digital World

 The freight brokering industry has been around for many years.
-New brokering companies come and go ,and not much changes in the industry.
+New brokering companies come and go, and not much changes in the industry.
 Freight brokers are the link between the shipper and the carrier.
-However, digital freight broker companies, such as Uber and Power2Ship, are revolutionizing the industry.
+However, digital freight brokerage companies, such as Uber and Power2Ship, are revolutionizing the industry.

 Digital freight brokering, otherwise known as digital freight matching (DFM), is not an entirely new concept.
 Power2Ship has been using this structure since the early 2000’s, but with new technological advances, the DFM market is expanding.
 A digital freight matching company uses software, such as mobile applications, to increase efficiency of matching shippers to carriers.

-There are advantages to digital freight brokering.
+There are advantages to digital freight brokerage.
 The biggest advantage is saving time.
 A driver can find and book new loads quickly.
 This can prevent truckers from having to run empty from one city to the next.
-Another perk is that drivers will be able to choose which application will be the best for them.
+Another perk of digital freight brokerage is that drivers will be able to choose which application will be the best for them.
 They can compare features such as API mapping integration and instant payments.

-The outlook of digital freight broker companies is still unknown; no one company has developed software that can overcome all the hurdles and meet the users expectations.
+The outlook of digital freight brokerage companies is still unknown; no one company has developed software that can overcome all the hurdles and meet the users expectations.
 DFMs may change the future in the freight brokering industry.
 In the meantime, LOGISTIQ will still be servicing traditional freight brokers through our Broker Shield Insurance program.